adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/relationships.md

 # Relationships

 One of the biggest benefits to using a SQL database over a NoSQL store is relationships between entities.
 Relationships provide the ability to normalize the data, allowing you to store the minimal amount of data for a specific use case on the mobile device.
 This reduces bandwidth usage and memory usage on the device.
 Relationships are a good thing.

 Unfortunately, relationships between tables are hard when one is working within an offline context.
 This is primarily caused by the need for resilience.
 Because we can do many updates to the tables on the offline client, the transactions that update the tables need to be co-ordinated.
 This is practically impossible in an offline context where one of the goals in bandwidth performance.

 Azure Mobile Apps, when used in an offline context, has an operations table.
 As you do each operation against a table, an entry is made in the operations table.
 The operations table is then replayed in order to the mobile backend to effect changes in the remote database.
 However, this also has the effect that we do not have transactions to allow the updating of multiple tables within the database at the same time.
 Each record in each table is updated individually.
 The push process that offline sync uses has major ramifications for how relationships between tables work.
 Specifically, only 1-way relationships will work in an offline sync world.

 !!! note "1-Way Relationships"
     You can define relationships in Entity Framework with or without a virtual back-reference.
-Relationships without the virtual back-reference are known as 2-way relationships (because you can get back to the original model).
+Relationships with the virtual back-reference are known as 2-way relationships (because you can get back to the original model).
 Relationships with only a forward reference (and no knowledge of the original model) are said to have a 1-way relationship.
 A database model with only 1-way relationships can generally be represented with a tree structure.

 Let's take a quick example.
 We've been using the "task list" scenario for our testing thus far.
 Let's say that each task could be assigned a tag from a list of tags.
 We can use a 1-way 1:1 relationship between the tasks and the tags.
 To do that, we would store the Id of the tag in the task model.
 If, however, we could attach many tags to a single task, that would be a 1:Many relationship.

 ## 1:1 Relationships